Rowing in New Zealand

 Kayaks are crewed by one or more people facing in the direction they are travelling.
 They dip paddles (shorter than oars) in the water alternately on each side of the boat.

-Oared vessels were used in northern Europe from the fifth century BCE; later the Vikings combined sails and oars effectively.
-The Byzantine Empire (based in modern Türkiye) took over Rome’s maritime technology, and the Italian city-states of the Renaissance aped Byzantium.
-Venetian (Italian) and Spanish galleys defeated those of the Ottoman Empire (which had supplanted the Byzantines) at the Battle of Lepanto in 1571, signalling the end of Ottoman dominance in the Mediterranean.
+Oared vessels were used in northern Europe from the fifth century BC; later the Vikings combined sails and oars effectively.
+The Byzantine Empire (based in modern Turkey) took over Rome’s maritime technology, and the Italian city-states of the Renaissance aped Byzantium.
+Venetian (Italian) and Spanish galleys defeated those of the Ottoman Empire (which had supplanted the Byzantines) in the Battle of Lepanto in 1571, signalling the end of Ottoman dominance in the Mediterranean.
 This was the last time rowing changed the course of history.

 Until the 19th century, many people who lived beside the sea or a lake were competent rowers – as part of their daily lives, not for leisure or sport.
 The first known competitive regatta took place in Venice in 1315.
 In England, rowing for sport began in the 1740s.
 Over the next century, competitive rowing became established in the elite public schools and universities.
 The first Oxford vs Cambridge eight-oared race was rowed on the Thames in 1829.
-‘The Boat Race’ has been contested annually since 1856, apart from during the world wars and the 2020 COVID-19 pandemic.
+‘The Boat Race’ has been contested annually since 1856, apart from during the world wars.

 Rowing comes to New Zealand